Hawaii Pacific University: History

 HPU completed a merger to bring Oceanic Institute formally into the university in January 2014.

-In June 2014, HPU held a ceremonial groundbreaking and traditional Hawaiian blessing at Aloha Tower Marketplace, marking the official start of revitalizing this iconic waterfront destination.
+Later that year, HPU held a ceremonial groundbreaking and traditional Hawaiian blessing at Aloha Tower Marketplace, marking the official start of revitalizing this iconic waterfront destination.

 The $50 million Aloha Tower Marketplace revitalization project was completed in August 2015, opening to students and the community.
-Aloha Tower Marketplace serves as an anchor for the university's core downtown Honolulu campus, including a first-class center for higher education and university housing integrated within a dynamic community gathering and retail space.
+Aloha Tower Marketplace serves as an anchor for the university's core downtown Honolulu campus, including a center for higher education and university housing integrated within a community gathering and retail space.

-On July 1, 2016, John Yukio Gotanda, J.D., took office as Hawaii Pacific University's fifth president.
-Born and raised in Hawaii President Gotanda returns home to lead HPU, following a successful 30-year career on the East Coast.
-He most recently served as the dean of Villanova University School of Law and earlier in his career practiced at law firms in Boston and D.C., and was an attorney for the US Court of Appeals.
+In 2016, John Yukio Gotanda took office as Hawaiʻi Pacific University's fifth president.

 Campus

 Aloha Tower Marketplace and Downtown Honolulu Campus

 HPU's Aloha Tower Marketplace serves as an anchor for HPU in the downtown area.
-Aloha Tower Marketplace is a mixed-use facility that includes student housing, HPU's Welcome Center, Learning Commons, Lounge, Student Café, Student Fitness Center, ESports Arena, and a variety of restaurants, businesses, classrooms, and meeting rooms for university and community use.
+Aloha Tower Marketplace is a mixed-use facility that includes student housing, HPU's Welcome Center, Learning Commons, Lounge, Student Café, ESports Arena, and a variety of restaurants, businesses, classrooms, and meeting rooms for university and community use.

 HPU's athletic department is centrally located in Honolulu's business district, and it is a few blocks' walk to the state capitol.
 HPU's College of Business, which is headquartered in Pioneer Plaza, includes computer based classrooms along with meeting spaces.
 In 2016, HPU opened its downtown INBRE (IDeA Networks of Biomedical Research Excellence) research labs, providing students with biomedical instrumentation and laboratory facilities.